sam-aldis/pyUX-Studio/README.md

 ```
 -----
 This is a sub project being developed alongside pyUX to
-aide the design of the pyUXML files.
+aid the design of the pyUXML files.
 ----
 This is a sub-project being developed
 alongside https://github.com/sam-aldis/pyUX which will